 Finding Campgrounds

-Where will you camp once you arrive in Montana?
-Fortunately, there are tons of campgrounds available in the state, so all you have to decide is whether you prefer rustic camping or luxury camping, and whether you prefer to be out in the boonies or camping in the city.
+There are tons of campgrounds available in Montana.
+You just need to decide whether you prefer rustic camping or luxury camping, and whether you prefer to be out in the boonies or camping in the city.

 Exploring Public Campgrounds in Montana